ai4co/reevo/README.md

 ##  1. <a name='News'></a> News 📰

-- **Apr 2024**: We are looking for collaborators to further this work!
-Please reach out if you are interested.
+- **Apr 2024**: Added use cases for Neural Combinatorial Optimization (NCO) and Electronic Design Automation (EDA).
+The paper will be updated soon.
 - **Feb 2024**: We are excited to release ReEvo! 🚀